 I use the ProPhoto Universal Air Remote with these lights.
 It’s a great trigger and is compatible with all of my film cameras!

 The Photoflex OctoDome is my favorite modifier!
 I actually have two of these bad boys, one 5ft and one 7ft.
 They create the most beautiful, soft light, and the shape produces a really nice, natural-looking catchlight.

 Hasselblad H2, Contax 645, and Rolleiflex 2.8

-The Hasselblad H2, Contax 645, and Rolleiflex 2.8 are my favorite cameras to work with with.
+The Hasselblad H2, Contax 645, and Rolleiflex 2.8 are my favorite film cameras to work with.
 I work with all three of them at almost every shoot.

 Kodak Portra 400

-I’ve been playing around with all of the Kodak stocks this year and am really falling in love with this one.
+I’ve been playing around with all of the Kodak rolls of film this year and am really falling in love with this one.
 It is the go-to stock for many film photographers for a reason!
 And paired with studio lighting, it is just beautiful… hello, gorgeous skin tones!